cedadev/esacci-esgf/README.md

 The server hostname and user to connect as can be changed with `-s` and `-u` respectively.

-### find_ncml.py

-Usage: `./find_ncml.py <catalog>`

-Parse a THREDDS catalog and print paths of all referenced NcML aggregations to stdout.
-"""
-import sys
 ### get_catalog_path.py

 Usage: `./get_catalog_path.py -e <path to esg.ini> <dataset name>`